Daypart 1 and 2:

 The first part of the day addresses the question: why should I care about sustainability?
 We dive into various sustainable developments.
 We look at the Whole System model and briefly touch on measuring sustainability.

-On the second day we get more practical.
-We start by performing a Life Cycle Analysis (LCA).
-We show you what components are important, how you can execute the LCA and what lessons you can learn from it.
-We end up with a measurement of the environmental footprint of a product or a process.
+In the 2nd part, we will look at measuring sustainability using the Life Cycle Analysis (LCA) method and get to work more practically with the Whole System model.
+We will show you which components are important, how to perform the LCA and what lessons can be learned.
+We end with a measurement of the carbon footprint of a product or process.

 Daypart 3 will explain Tools that are readily available to an engineer to make a good design.
 Material Selection, Design for Circularity, lightweigting and energy effectiveness are these tools that are used in a practical way to become familiar with them.